zulip/zulip/help/view-images-and-videos.md

     Use <kbd class="arrow-key">↑</kbd> and <kbd class="arrow-key">↓</kbd>
     to increase or decrease the volume.
     Use <kbd>V</kbd> or <kbd>Esc</kbd> to **close** the video player.

+{tab|mobile}

+1. Tap a video thumbnail, link, or file name to open the video in your device's default browser.

+1. You can switch back to the Zulip app once you are done.

 {end_tabs}